-COMPREHENSIVE ADDICTION RESOURCES EMERGENCY (CARE) ACT Senator Elizabeth Warren, Chairwoman Carolyn B. Maloney, Senator Tammy Baldwin, Representative Ann McLane Kuster, & Representative David Trone
+COMPREHENSIVE ADDICTION RESOURCES EMERGENCY (CARE) ACT Senator Elizabeth Warren and Senator Tammy Baldwin: Representatives Jamie Raskin, Ann McLane Kuster, David Trone, and Brittany Pettersen

-Senator Elizabeth Warren, House Oversight and Reform Committee Chairwoman Carolyn B. Maloney, Senator Tammy Baldwin, Representative Ann Kuster, and Representative David Trone are re-introducing the Comprehensive Addiction Resources Emergency (CARE) Act to finally begin treating substance use disorder like the critical public health emergency it is.
+Senator Elizabeth Warren, Senator Tammy Baldwin, Representative Jamie Raskin, Representative Ann McLane Kuster, Representative David Trone, and Representative Brittany Pettersen are re-introducing the Comprehensive Addiction Resources Emergency (CARE) Act to finally begin treating substance use disorder like the critical public health emergency it is.

-Last year, approximately 275 Americans died each day from a drug overdose, while the COVID-19 pandemic exacerbated our nation's mental health and substance use disorder crises.
-According to recent data from the Centers for Disease Control and Prevention, it is estimated that more than 100,000 people died of drug overdoses between May 2020 and May 2021, an increase of more than 20 percent over the previous year.
-The Substance Abuse and Mental Health Services Administration's 2020 National Survey on Drug Use and Health revealed that 40.3 million people reported suffering from substance use disorder in the past year.
-Despite the critical need for substance use disorder services, only about 6.5% of those in need of specialty treatment for substance use disorders were able to access it in 2020.
+According to recent data from the Centers for Disease Control and Prevention, more than 100,000 people died of drug overdoses between June 2022 and June 2023.
+The Substance Abuse and Mental Health Services Administration's 2022 National Survey on Drug Use and Health revealed that more than 48 million people reported suffering from substance use disorder in the past year.
+Despite the critical need for substance use disorder services, only about 24% of those in need of treatment for substance use disorders actually received it.

 The substance use disorder crisis is devastating communities across the nation-but it has a particularly severe impact on Native people.
 CDC data shows that drug overdose death rates for American Indians and Alaska Natives living in nonmetropolitan areas increased by 500% between 1999 and 2015, with American Indians and Alaska Natives suffering a greater increase in deaths over those years compared to any other demographic.
-And in 2019, American Indians and Alaska Natives had a higher drug overdose death rate than any other demographic (30 per 100,000).
+And in 2022, American Indians and Alaska Natives had a higher drug overdose death rate than any other demographic (65.2 per 100,000).
 Yet, we know that overdose deaths of Native people are under-reported.
 In spite of the harm that the opioid crisis brings to American Indian and Alaska Native communities, tribal governments-which are often required to work with state governments in order to obtain federal funds-have struggled to access the resources they need to combat the epidemic.